What about a kilt?

 2. Up the scale and probably your second kilt

-Heritage of Scotland (prices include shipping)
+Heritage of Scotland (prices include worldwide shipping)

 Scotweb